USEPA/LakeCat/README.md

 ### Step 1 -- Create local basins for each lake

-Operating within each raster processing unit (RPU) of the NHDPlus Version 2, all off-network lakes were converted to raster for the creation of basins with the ArcGIS Watershed tool.
-This uses the flow accumulation raster with our lake raster as pour points to create watershed basin rasters.
+Operating within each raster processing unit (RPU) of the NHDPlus Version 2, all off-network lakes were converted to raster for the creation of basins with the ArcGIS Watershed tool and use the flow direction raster (fdr) .
+This uses the fdr with our lake raster as pour points to create watershed basin rasters.
 Each of the basins created are a portion of the NHD catchment which the lake falls in and define the local watershed basin for the lake.

 ![Off-Network](https://cloud.githubusercontent.com/assets/7052993/19703884/648f7f0e-9aba-11e6-90e0-e909b49f5de2.PNG)